the race to movie downloads is over

 cf. Seekingalpha commentaries: Amazon’s New Movie Service No Threat to Apple, Apple’s iTV Makes Wal-Mart Nervous.
 TUAW commentary: 1st impression- buying a movie from the iTunes Store.
 AppleMatters.com commentary: How the iTV Can Replicate the iPod’s Success

 Business Week anticipates the same thing as me:

 Obviously, Apple thinks it can do better than its predecessors.
 It has reason for confidence, judging from the company’s track record.
-Remember the MP3 players — say, the Rio — before the iPod?
+Remember the MP3 players and the mp3 convert websites we used– say, the Rio — before the iPod?
 So do I, but just barely.
 The mechanics and the usage model were already established.
 What made the iPod a success was a heavy dose of what Apple does best: a little technical improvement, ease of use, and style.

 Apple’s history has shown us that it can make seemingly complicated technical products easy to use and popular among consumers.
 If anyone can make bridge this great divide, Apple can.

 [update 9/17] New York Times’ A Video Business Model Ready to Move Beyond Beta holds a tenuous wait-and-see attitude.